 Alabama Cracked Windshield Laws

 Alabama cracked winshield usage is governed by the state's Code.
-All relevant laws, rules and regulations pertaining to cracked windshields and windows in Alabama have been provided below.
+All relevant laws, rules and regulations pertaining to cracked windshields and windows in Alabama are provided below.
 Make sure to examine the regulations carefully and repair your window cracks or replace cracked windows.

-Obstructed windshields, cracked windshields, windshield replacement and other laws and regulations are different for every state.
-Cracked windshield laws in Alabama prohibit driving vehicles where driver’s view of the road is obstructed.
+Obstructed windshields, cracked windshields, windshield replacement mandates and other laws and regulations are different for every state.
+Cracked windshield laws in Alabama prohibit driving of vehicles if driver’s view of the road is obstructed.

 Can I drive with a cracked windshield in Alabama?

-Alabama laws do not mention car windshield cracks, but drivers are not permitted to operate vehicles with obstructed view of the road.
-No stickers or other objects may be attached to windshields which prevent clear view of the road.
+Alabama laws do not mention windshield cracks or damage.
+Nevertheless, laws do necessitate that drivers must not operate vehicles with obstructed view of the road.
+Also, no stickers or other items which prevent clear view of the road may be placed on windscreens.

 Other laws and regulations: